 It was doomed.
 So few people want to rough it!
 Not ‘nowadays’ – always.
 Since humans first walked upright the majority have chosen the cushiest of whatever’s available.
 ‘I prefer roughing it’ has always been the weirdness of a few.

 But the rugged few in Parks Board were reluctant to give in too easily, so first they tried us: “Let’s test the feasibility of adding canoeing-in to the access menu!” they said.
 Robbie Stewart was approached and he took Bernie Garcin and I (and others – who?) to test the waters.
 Literally.
 We set off with our plastic kayaks to False Bay, launched them and headed south towards the mouth of the Hluhluwe river on the Western Shores.
 Right from the outset we could see this wasn’t promising: We touched bottom often.
 Our draft was mere inches, but the lake was that shallow in places.
 Great for small worms and other marine creatures and for the wading birds that spear them from above, but not good for paddling.
 Oh well, we had tried.
 Not long after this they actually did open it to vehicle access.
 With a sigh, I’ve no doubt.

-After staying a night the rest of the guys went home Sunday and I stayed over with Parks Board Rangers Dick Nash and Trevor Strydom.
+After staying a night the rest of the guys went home on the Sunday.
+I stayed over with Parks Board Rangers Dick Nash and Trevor Strydom.
 Monday morning I woke, eagerly looking forward to my day of ‘rangering’.
-What derring-do would we get up to as ‘ranger-for-a-day’?
+What derring-do would we get up to with me as ‘ranger-for-a-day’?

 Paperwork at a desk, that’s what.
 As head ranger, Dick first had a whole bunch of admin to sort out!
 Not what I’d imagined.